 Welcome to Proof of Play’s VRF documentation.
-We’ve been running this VRF at scale for Pirate Nation on Polygon, Arbitrum Nova, Proof of Play Apex, Proof of Play Boss, and Abstract.
+We’ve been running this VRF at scale for Pirate Nation on Polygon, Arbitrum Nova, Proof of Play Apex, Proof of Play Boss, Abstract, BASE, and BNB Chain.
 Chains with over 75 million numbers served.

 We’re inviting you as a special use case to try this out as part of our closed-alpha phase.